-The new Optotherm IS640 thermal imaging camera is a radiometric infrared camera designed for thermographic applications requiring high sensitivity, resolution and accuracy.
+The new Infrasight IS640 radiometric infrared camera is designed for applications requiring high sensitivity, resolution and accuracy.
 We developed the IS640 based on new Amorphous Silicon Microbolometer technology with 17μm detector pitch to provide unparalleled performance and reliability.
 Higher detector array resolution of 640x480 increases field-of-view.
 Improved 60 Hz image capture rate provides blur-free imaging, improving transient thermal analysis,and increasing the signal-to-noise ratio of Lock-in Thermography tests.
 A solid anodized aluminum chassis improves thermal uniformity within the camera detector, optics and electronics facilitating optimum calibration accuracy over the ambient temperature operating range.

 Reliable, High Speed Data Transfer